The LSAT at a Glance

 Canceling Your LSAT Score

-You have 5 business days after you take the LSAT to cancel your score.
+You have 6 calendar days after you take the LSAT to cancel your score in your LSAC account.
+You will not see your score before you decide to cancel.
 If you take the exam more than once, Law Services reports the average score, each separate score, and each cancellation.
 Most schools will not question one cancellation on your record; but will question multiple ones.
 Also, you may not take the LSAT more than 3 times in any 2-year period.

 Should I cancel my LSAT score?